Soroptimist International - a world wide service group for women

 Thi Diem Nguyen is 2017 winner, pictured with SISA IPP Allison Hobbs and Professor Diane Mather Coordinater, as well as lecturer, of programme/s.

 SISA Region News

 Delegates from clubs across South Australia attended the SI Australia AGM in Brisbane

 A wonderful weekend was had by Soroptimist members from all over South Australia.
 A welcome cocktail evening started the weekend with great enthusiasm followed by a full day of meetings on Saturday where SA Region President Allison Hobbs, SI Barossa Valley handed over her role to Christine Plunkett, SI Mt.
 Gambier.
 A fun night with a fabulous dinner in the evening and then members soaked up the sun with a lovely breakfast on Sunday at the home of one of Mt Gambier's members before heading home.

 His Excellency the Governor and Mrs Le, hosted a Garden Reception for the organisations of which they are Patrons.
 The SISA President Di McCarthy, President Elect Allison Hobbs, Andrea Roberts SISD and Donna Coombe SIA represented Soroptimist International and Members of SISA at the reception.

 The 21ST Conference of Clubs of SISWP

-The 2018 SISWP Conference of Clubs will be held in Melbourne, in the beautiful State of Victoria, Australia.
+The 2018 SISWP Conference of Clubs was held in Melbourne, in the beautiful State of Victoria, Australia.

-Our Conference theme will be around the Biennium theme – “Innovate, Inform and Inspire - Shaping the Future”.
+The Conference theme: “Inspiring and Innovative Women Shaping the Future”.
 The format for our Conference of Clubs will be a little different than in previous years, in that our General Meeting for the business session of the Conference will be held on Friday 4th May leaving the 5-6 May 2018 as truly the Conference activities.